 Occasionally a campus department will take on a project where an outside company will need to send an email to SNC people.
 Sometimes that email is going to only students, sometimes it's directed at employees, and other times it's directed at all of us.
 When this happens, the vendor often asks you to have your IT department whitelist their email servers to insure their email does not get filtered as spam.
 We don't whitelist such servers.
-So let's talk about why a whitelist is needed and how it works.
+So let's talk about why a whitelist is requested in the first place and how it works.

 Who controls our Inbox?

 The first thing to understand is that as email users, we have great control over what lands in our Inbox and of course great control over what we actually read.
 Therefore, no level of whitelisting can guarantee that an email ends up in a person's Inbox, much less that the person will read it.

 The best way to make sure an email is not marked as spam is to send email that doesn't look like spam.
 It's imperative that any vendor who sends email as part of their services to the college also understands this.
 And if they do understand it and their email doesn't look like spam, then there's really no need for whitelisting.

 We've seen situations in the past where a student did not receive an email, even though we whitelisted the sending email server.
 Again, this is because the user has significant control over their Inbox.
 Google doesn't disclose their Gmail spam filtering algorithms, but it's reasonable to assume that even when we whitelist a server, we still don't want an email message to get through if the recipient doesn't want it.